 - 2.4 Overall, the property transactions have been conducted using appropriate professional advice and at prices and terms that are in the best interests of the Board.
-The Property Transaction Handbook's guidance on delegated authority has been followed during the signing of all legal documentation. - 2.5 However, we identified one important area for improvement during the review: - While there was sufficient evidence to demonstrate that all five transactions had been carried out with appropriate professional advice throughout and had achieved the best price possible for the Board, certification sign-off for some transactions was not completed until several months after the date of settlement.
+The Property Transaction Handbook's guidance on delegated authority has been followed during the signing of all legal documentation. - 2.5 We identified one area for improvement during this review: